-Through careful and managed growth, Biggin Hill will continue to generate economic prosperity and employment opportunities as it grows.
-It has, through careful marketing and partnering, attracted companies such as F1 and Rizon Jet, a major aircraft service centre.
+Through careful and managed growth, Biggin Hill will continue to generate economic prosperity and employment opportunities.
+It has, through careful marketing and partnering, attracted companies such as F1 and Bombardier to the airport.

 The Airport will also look to improve the way it serves business passengers and make best use of the aircraft that use the Airport every day.
 Private business air travel is changing, with the growing ‘air taxi’ market and exclusive shuttle services, Biggin Hill will adapt and evolve to ensure it remains at the forefront of these developments, supporting London and the UK’s economy in maximising reach and connectivity all over the world.